Vertigo Cannabis Seeds

 Deep Chunk… Once you have tasted Vertigo, the only way is up, because this is a great autoflower option for medical cannabis patients looking to cancel out their pain.

-One of our newest strains, Vertigo is an autoflowering plant that we took our time to research and develop.
+Vertigo is an autoflowering plant that we took our time to research and develop.
 We spent a number of generations breeding this sativa/indica hybrid before we released it, perfecting its characteristics of stability and strength.

 Over the past few years there has been much demand for our autoflower varieties.
 To develop our autoflower range, we put our 20 years experience into practice, to ensure that the reduced size and quick flower times of our autos were matched by quality.
 Vertigo is one of these strains that has benefited from the rigorous R+D process we employ at Paradise Seeds, producing one of the first auto varieties that has been bred specifically with medical users in mind.